yavorsky/babylon/README.md

 - **allowSuperOutsideMethod** TODO

+- **allowUnsyntacticBreakContinue**: When enabled, break and continue statements are not validated.

 - **sourceType**: Indicate the mode the code should be parsed in.
 Can be either `"script"` or `"module"`.